About Front Range Woodturners

 Special Notices

-- Our next Brown Bag Demo (“view and chew” as Raleigh says) is on August 12th.
-Robin Luther will be demonstrating how to do a Celtic knot in which all the lines match, with no shift in the lines.
+• Our next Brown Bag Demo (“view and chew” as Raleigh says) is on August 12th.
+Robin Luther will demo how to do a Celtic knot in which all the lines match, with no shift in the lines.
 He’ll show how to do this on rolling pins and pepper grinders.

 Marcee Morris